hamishmorgan/XomB/README.md

 ## Notes

-Instances of `com.github.hamishmorgan.xom.XomB` are thread-safe if and only if the supplied `nu.xom.NodeFactory` is also the thread safe.
+Instances of `com.github.hamishmorgan.xomb.XomB` are thread-safe if and only if the supplied `nu.xom.NodeFactory` is also the thread safe.
 The default factory implementation *is* thread safe, so the supplying this object (either explicitly or implicitly using the default constructor) results in the XomB instance being thread-safe.